samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `v=version`: this is version 2 of Balloon.
 If the design is modified, the version will be incremented.
 - `m=spaceCost`: the memory size in blocks, not KiB.
 - `t=timeCost`: the number of rounds.
-- `p=parallelism`: the number of CPU cores/EME calls in parallel.
+- `p=parallelism`: the number of CPU cores/internal function calls in parallel.
 - `salt`: the salt encoded in Base64 with no padding {{!RFC4648}}.
 - `hash`: the full/untruncated Balloon output encoded in Base64 with no padding {{!RFC4648}}.